blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### New features

 * Support for pnpm is now extended to 8.9.2.
-* Support for Nuget is now extended to 6.2 and Central Package Management in Nuget will now be supported for projects and solutions.
+* Nuget support extended to version 6.2 with Central Package Management now supported for projects and solutions.

 ### Changed features